goehringlab/par-segmentation/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]
 ![TensorFlow](https://img.shields.io/badge/TensorFlow-FF6F00?style=flat&logo=tensorflow&logoColor=white)

+An gradient-descent based method for cell cortex segmentation and quantificaton based on differentiable simulation of images.
+Given an image of a cell and a rough preliminary ROI, it learns both the coordinates of the cell cortex and spatial measures of membrane and cytoplasmic concentrations.
+Designed primarily for use on images of C. elegans zygotes.

+    pip install discco

 *DISCCo = Differentiable Image Simulation of the Cell Cortex*

-An unsupervised gradient-descent based method for cell cortex segmentation, based on differentiable simulation.
-Given an image of a cell and a rough preliminary ROI, *discco* provides both the coordinates of the cell cortex and spatial measures of membrane and cytoplasmic concentrations.
-Designed primarily for use on images of C. elegans embryos.

 ## Introduction